 class Child(models.Model):

-parent = models.ForeignKey(Parent)
+parent = models.ForeignKey(

 name = models.CharField(max_length=255)